 There are many causes of traffic collisions involving bicycles, most of which involve some sort of negligence.
 A person is negligent when they fail to act with the level of care that any ordinary, reasonable person would have used in the same situation.
 Negligence refers to actions as well as no action when there was a duty to act, such as failing to stop someone from becoming injured.
 Negligence can apply to individuals, organizations, and government entities.

-If you sustained injuries in a bike accident that someone else caused, we can help.
-Contact Gay & Chacker at (215) 567-7955 for a free, no-obligation consultation.
+If you sustained injuries in a bike accident that someone else caused, a bike accident lawyer at Gay & Chacker can help.
+We offer free, no-obligation consultation.
 We can answer questions you may have about your legal rights and obtaining compensation.

 Common Causes of Bike Injury Accidents